slicervm/docs.slicervm.com/docs/examples/cursor-cli-agent.md

 ## Userdata script

-Populate the prompt section, and the API key with your own inputs.
+Populate the prompt section with your own inputs.

 Save as cursor.sh: